 - be careful handling your cat as they may be very painful

-- it can be difficult to spot small puncture wounds, so keep a close eye on your cat and if you see any signs of infection developing such as heat, swelling, pain, lethargy or pyrexia (fever) then contact your vet
+- it can be difficult to spot small puncture wounds, so keep a close eye on your cat and if you see any signs of infection developing such as heat, swelling, pain, lethargy or fever then contact your vet

-Most cases will require blood tests to check for underlying disease conditions and xrays or ultrasound to examine the lungs and heart.
+Most examinations will involve blood tests to check for underlying disease conditions and x-rays or ultrasound to examine the lungs and heart.
 Treatment for breathing problems will depend on the diagnosis your vet makes.
 Most breathing problems require admittance into the hospital.